N-vector model

 In statistical mechanics, the n-vector model or O(n) model is a simple system of interacting spins on a crystalline lattice.
 It was developed by H. Eugene Stanley as a generalization of the Ising model, XY model and Heisenberg model.

+Definition

 In the n-vector model, n-component unit-length classical spins $\mathbf{s}_i$ are placed on the vertices of a d-dimensional lattice.
 The Hamiltonian of the n-vector model is given by: